wangqinNick/tp/docs/team/aseanseen.md

         * Added an ArrayList to the `State` to save the successful command input.
     * Fix checkstyle for many classes. [#145](https://github.com/AY2021S1-CS2113T-T09-2/tp/pull/145)
         * Based on the Java coding standard, I amended `checkstyle.xml` to make it more comprehensive.
+    * Added Jansi library
+        * Did cosmetic tweaks to add some colors to the application.

 ### Contributions to team-based tasks